 Figure 21. (a) Schematic representation of CHT/ALG LbL coating on probiotic strain Bacillus coagulans (BC). (b) Representative in vivo images of (i) uncoated-BC and (ii) (CHT/ALG)2 LbL-coated BC 1 h after oral gavage.
 Scale bar = 1.5 cm.
-Adapted with permission from [273].
+Adapted with permission from [266].
 Copyright © 2016 Wiley-VCH Verlag GmbH & Co.
 KGaA, Weinheim.

-In other studies, the encapsulation of the bacteria Escherichia coli or Staphylococcus epidermidis in biopolymeric nanoshells of chitosan and either alginate or dextran sulfate preserved the viability and delayed the growth of the encapsulated bacteria when compared with uncoated bacteria [290,291].
+In other studies, the encapsulation of the bacteria Escherichia coli or Staphylococcus epidermidis in biopolymeric nanoshells of chitosan and either alginate or dextran sulfate showcased to preserve the viability and delay the growth of the encapsulated bacteria when compared to uncoated bacteria [284,285].
 Such a strategy represents a promising approach to prevent the proliferation of both bacteria and, thus, maintain the gut or skin microbiota aiming to regulate human health.
-The LbL technology was also used as an efficient way to enhance and modulate live Bacille Calmette-Guérin (BCG) mycobacteria's immunogenicity by functionalizing its surface with a polymeric nanocoating containing oppositely charged chitosan and strong immunostimulatory agent polyinosinic-polycytidylic acid (poly(I:C)), a synthetic analog of the double-stranded RNA [292].
+The LbL technology was also used as an efficient way to enhance and modulate live Bacille Calmette-Guérin (BCG) mycobacteria's immunogenicity by functionalizing its surface with a polymeric nanocoating containing oppositely charged chitosan and strong immunostimulatory agent polyinosinic-polycytidylic acid (poly(I:C)), a synthetic analog of the double-stranded RNA [286].
 It was found that the multilayered nanocoating induced a stronger and long-term protective immune response against adult pulmonary tuberculosis.
-The multilayered nanocoating did not affect the bacterial viability and further induced an enhanced macrophage pro-inflammatory response and expression of co-stimulatory molecules when compared with the uncoated BCG.
+The multilayered nanocoating did not affect the bacterial viability and further induced an enhanced macrophage pro-inflammatory response and expression of co-stimulatory molecules when compared to the uncoated BCG.

-7. Chitosan-Based Inks for 3D Printing Applications
+7. Chitosan-based inks for 3D printing applications

-In the last decades, regenerative medicine and tissue regeneration may include bioabrication strategies, defined as "the automated generation of biologically functional products with structural organization from living cells, bioactive molecules, biomaterials, cell aggregates such as micro-tissues, or hybrid cell-material constructs, through bioprinting or bioassembly and subsequent tissue maturation processes" [293].
-Within this framework, 3D printing, an additive manufacturing technology consisting of the LbL fabrication of 3D scaffolds with tunable sizes and geometries, programmed by means of computer-aided drafting (CAD), plays a relevant role as a promising tool for the replacement of damaged tissues.
-Differently from the off-of-shelf scaffold production or the common hydrogels scaffolds, 3D printing may allow the fabrication of novel 3D bioengineered tissue with promising properties [294,295].
+In the last decades, regenerative medicine and tissue regeneration may include bioabrication strategies, defined as "the automated generation of biologically functional products with structural organization from living cells, bioactive molecules, biomaterials, cell aggregates such as micro-tissues, or hybrid cell-material constructs, through bioprinting or bioassembly and subsequent tissue maturation processes" [287].
+Within this framework, 3D printing, an additive manufacturing technology consisting in the LbL fabrication of 3D scaffolds with tunable sizes and geometries, programmed by means of a computer-aided drafting (CAD), plays a relevant role as a promising tool for the replacement of damaged tissues.
+Differently from the off-of-shelf scaffold production or the common hydrogels scaffolds, 3D printing may allow the fabrication of novel 3D bioengineered tissue with promising properties [288,289].

 When aiming for biomedical applications, the accurate choice of the ink, namely the development of a printing formulation with proper rheological properties that may contain bioactive (macro)molecules and biomaterials, allowing spatial organization and cell growth, is vital.
-In this regard, of particular interest are bioinks (Figure 22), "formulations of cells suitable for processing by an automated biofabrication technology that may also contain biologically active components and biomaterials" [296].
+In this regard, of particular interest are bioinks (Figure 22), "formulations of cells suitable for processing by an automated biofabrication technology that may also contain biologically active components and biomaterials" [290].

 Figure 22.
-Difference between bioink (left) and biomaterial ink (right); in bioinks cells are intrinsic components; whereas in biomaterial inks, a biomaterial composes the ink for additive manufacturing techniques.
-Adapted with permission from [296]. © 2018 IOP Publishing Ltd. under the terms of the Creative Commons Attribution 3.0 license.
+Difference between bioink (left) and biomaterial ink (right); in bioinks cell are intrinsic components, while in biomaterial inks a biomaterial is composing the ink for additive manufacturing techniques.
+Adapted with permission from [290]. © 2018 IOP Publishing Ltd under the terms of the Creative Commons Attribution 3.0 license.

 Designing bioinks with suitable printing properties is still a difficult task.
-Notably, CHT can be exploited as a (bio)ink component due to its low cost, biocompatibility and non-immunogenicity.
-However, its use as a component in 3D bioprinting applications is reported roughly in 4% of publications.
-In this section, the recent developments in the field of 3D (bio)printing are highlighted, with a focus on the use of CHT as a (bio)ink component aiming at maximizing key parameters: the printability of the (bio)ink, cell viability after the printing step for regenerative applications and loading/release ability as drug delivery platforms [297,298].
+Interestingly, CHT can be exploited as a (bio)ink component due to its low cost, biocompatibility and non-immunogenicity.
+However, its use as a component in 3D bioprinting applications is reported roughly in 4 % of publications.
+In this section, the recent developments in the field of 3D (bio)printing are highlighted, with a focus on the use of CHT as (bio)ink component aiming at maximizing key parameters: the printability of the (bio)ink, cell viability after the printing step for regenerative applications and loading/release ability as drug delivery platforms [291].